Wyatt Earp: Movie connections

 In 1925 Earp began to collaborate on a biography with his friend and former mining engineer John Flood to get his story told in a way that he approved.
 Flood volunteered his time and attempted to write an authorized biography of Earp's life, based on Earp's recollections.
 The two men sat together every Sunday in the kitchen of Earp's modest, rented bungalow.
 While Wyatt sipped a drink and smoked a cigar, they tried to tell Earp's story, but Josephine was always present.
 She often interrupted and insisted, "You can't write that!
 It needs to be clean."
 She also demanded that they add more "pep" to the manuscript, which in her mind meant including the word "CRACK!" in all capitals.
 In the chapter about the shootout, the manuscript includes 109 uses of "CRACK".
 She thought Earp needed to be shown as a hero, and the manuscript includes a chapter titled "Conflagration" in which Earp saves two women, one a cripple, from a Tombstone fire.

-Spolidora as a teenager had visited the Earps many times near her family home in Needles, California, and she sometimes went to San Diego with them.
+Spolidora, as a teenager, had visited the Earps many times near her family home in Needles, California, and she sometimes went to San Diego with them.
 In an interview with the San Bernardino historical society in 1990, she attributed the highly exaggerated stories about Wyatt Earp to Josephine.
 Josephine "would always interfere whenever Wyatt would talk with Stuart Lake.
 She always interfered!
 She wanted him to look like a church-going saint and blow things up.
 Wyatt didn't want that at all!"

-Flood's writing was "stilted, corny, and one-dimensional", and the manuscript, completed some time in early 1926, never found a publisher.
-In February 1927 editor Anne Johnston of Bobbs Merrill wrote back and was highly critical of the "stilted, florid, and diffuse" writing.
+Flood's writing was "stilted, corny, and one-dimensional", and the manuscript, completed sometime in early 1926, never found a publisher.
+In February 1927, editor Anne Johnston of Bobbs Merrill wrote back and was highly critical of the "stilted, florid, and diffuse" writing.
 She wrote, "Now one forgets what it's all about in the clutter of unimportant details that impedes its pace, and the pompous manner of its telling."

 Hart tried to help.
-In February 1926 he wrote The Saturday Evening Post and encouraged them to publish Flood's biography so "that ... the rising generation may know the real from the unreal", but Flood was a horrendous writer, and publisher after publisher rejected the manuscript.
+In February 1926, he wrote The Saturday Evening Post and encouraged them to publish Flood's biography so "that ... the rising generation may know the real from the unreal", but Flood was a horrendous writer, and publisher after publisher rejected the manuscript.
 Several copies were made and sold in 1981, and the original carbon copy of the typed manuscript, found among Josephine Earp's papers, was given by Glenn Boyer to the Ford County Historical Society.